radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 Yay, we got events!!!

-Now, instead of just logging the info to the events we'll update our message handler to send a notification to the desktop using the `notify-rust` crate.
+Now, instead of just logging the events we'll update our message handler to send a notification to the desktop using the `notify-rust` crate.

 ```rs
 let mut client = Client::new(|client, message| match message.event() {